 1. The 22-yard field

-Just like a cricket match is played on a 22-yard field, the actions of your life happen at your place of work.
-Be it a bench, a cubicle, or a clinic, you need to give your best shot at your work.
-And the actions that happen on the field are a manifestation of all the hard work, dedication, and dreams that happen off the field.
+Just like a cricket match is played on a 22-yard field, your life’s actions happen at your workplace.
+Be it a bench, a cubicle, or a clinic, you must give your best shot at your work.
+And the actions on the field manifest all the hard work, dedication, and dreams that occur off the field.

 It is your ceaseless efforts off the field, the impenetrable control over your mind, your pain through the sun and rain, and the daily wounds that decide whether you get knocked out or set in at the very first opportunity thrown at you!